Dr. Rodrigue Mortel named honorary alumni by Penn State

 Dr. Rodrigue Mortel has received the Penn State Alumni Association’s Honorary Alumni Award.
 This award recognizes those who are not Penn State graduates but have made significant contributions to the university’s welfare through their commitment and service.

-“I know that only two to four people are selected each year, and that since the award has been set up, only three faculty from the College of Medicine have been recipients of this award,” Mortel said.
+Dr. Mortel, professor emeritus of obstetrics and gynecology, joins fewer than 100 people who have earned this distinction since its establishment in 1973.“I know that only two to four people are selected each year, and that since the award has been set up, only three faculty from the College of Medicine have been recipients of this award,” Mortel said.
 “I am proud to find myself in a very small circle of distinguished people to be selected from the College of Medicine.”

 Added Dr. A. Craig Hillemeier, dean, Penn State College of Medicine, CEO, Penn State Milton S. Hershey Medical Center and Health System and senior vice president for health affairs, Penn State, “Dr. Mortel’s prolific efforts over the years have supported the growth and reputation of Penn State College of Medicine and Penn State Milton S. Hershey Medical Center.
 By helping train aspiring physicians and conducting groundbreaking research in our labs, Dr. Mortel deserves to be recognized for his service to Penn State.”

 Current College of Medicine students will recognize Mortel’s name among the four learning societies implemented in the 2013-2014 year.
 While he was on a panel of emeritus faculty that discussed the idea, the individual honor was unexpected.

 “One day, suddenly I get a letter asking if I would I accept that one of the societies be named after me.
 I was really surprised,” Mortel said.